apache/infrastructure-actions/pelican/plugins/README.md

 ## asfcopy

-Copies a directory trees to output outside of the Pelican processing of content and static files.
+Copies a directory tree to output outside of the Pelican processing of content and static files.

 ## asfdata